 So if Dolby Atmos is just metadata, what am I listening to?

 As we said, Dolby Atmos isn’t sound, it’s information about sound.
 That information piggybacks on top of existing surround sound signals.
 At the moment, Dolby Atmos can only do this with two types of surround sound signals:

 - Dolby Digital Plus

-Dolby Digital Plus is a compressed, lower-bandwidth format that has been optimized for use with streaming services, and features like B-D Live.
-It’s currently supported by a wide range of devices, like laptops, tablets, smartphones, and streaming boxes like Apple TV and Roku.
+Dolby Digital Plus is a lossy, lower-bandwidth format that has been optimized for use with streaming services and features like B-D Live.
+It’s currently supported by a wide range of devices, including laptops, tablets, smartphones, and streaming boxes like Apple TV and Roku.
 Dolby Atmos over Dolby Digital Plus will be the way most people experience Atmos.

-Not only is it the format used by Netflix, and Amazon, it’s also the only version of Atmos that is compatible with HDMI-ARC (more on this later).
+Not only is it the format used by Netflix and Amazon, but it’s also the only version of Atmos that is compatible with HDMI ARC (more on this later).